What Is Three Phase Generator?

 These types of generators are useful when the power requirement is high & constant.
 An AC three-phase generator hosts two types of connections – a delta connection or a Y connection.
 In a delta connection, the ends of the three coils join together to form a closed loop that looks like the Greek letter delta.

-In Y connection, one end of each coil is joined together, leaving the other end to be connected externally, and the formation resembles the English alphabet Y. An AC three-phase generator is a very powerful power source that hosts many features and has a wide range of applications.
+In the Y connection, one end of each coil is joined together, leaving the other end to be connected externally, and the formation resembles the English alphabet Y. An AC three-phase generator is a very powerful power source that hosts many features and has a wide range of applications.

-Three Phase Generators Connection Types:
+Three-Phase Generators Connection Types:

 These generators can be connected in two different ways.
 The generator coil can be connected in a delta connection or star (Y) connection.
 A delta (Δ) connection is made by connecting the end of each coil to the start of the other.
 The three coils connected in this way form the Greek letter delta.
 Delta connections have three-phase wires and no neutral.